felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 ```

 ## Advanced customization
-The context menu provided is text only.
-If you want to use icons or apply other customization you can define your own custom template called `menuItemTemplate`.
+The context menu provided displays text only.
+If you want to display icons or apply other customizations you can define a custom template called `menuItemTemplate`.
 Add this to your `app.component.html`
 ```html
 <app-custom-context-menu menuClass="my-custom-style" >